 Breast shells are another wearable item that can assist nipple profusion, but unlike the shield, are not used during feeding.
 Instead, they are worn inside your bra for about an hour before feedings to draw out the nipple.

 - Regular nipple stimulation: Before feedings, roll your nipple between your thumb and index finger for 1-2 minutes.
 Follow up with a damp cold cloth or with ice that has been wrapped in cloth.
 Keep in mind, you don’t want to ice the nipple to numbness as this can inhibit your let-down reflex.

 - Manually pulling back breast tissue: As the baby goes to latch, place your thumb on top of your areola and your other four fingers underneath it.
 Pull the breast tissue towards the chest to help the nipple protrude.

 - Reverse pressure softening: Before baby latches, place all five fingers around the base of the nipple.
 Push towards the chest for 1-3 minutes.
 This may help the nipple protrude and trigger milk flow.

 - Ensure baby gets a deep latch.
-When baby is latching, hold him/her close and align baby’s nose with your nipple.
-Pull your breast tissue back, tickle baby’s lips with your nipple, and wait for baby to open wide. (
+When a baby is latching, hold him/her close and align the baby’s nose with your nipple.
+Pull your breast tissue back, tickle the baby’s lips with your nipple, and wait for the baby to open wide. (

 - Get help.
 A certified lactation consultant can help.
 You can also attend La Leche League Singapore or Breastfeeding Mother Support Group or feel free to join SLB’s Breastfeeding Facebook Support Group.
 These are free of charge and is a place for breastfeeding support.
 Reach out sooner rather than later to avoid unnecessary stress and frustration for both mummy and baby.